Sore Throat

 SYMPTOMS

-Depending on the cause of your sore throat, you may have other symptoms in addition to sore throat, such as the following:
+Depending on the cause of your sore throat, symptoms may include:

 - Fever